psybuglite/video-player/README.md

 ### Custom HTML5 Player with HTML5, CSS and Vanilla JavaScript ###

 * Functionality includes keyboard shortcuts
+* Press Spacebar to pause and play the video
+* Press Enter to Toggle Fullscreen off

 ### SETUP ###

-* Nothing required for set up.
+* Nothing demanding required for set up.
 Just clone and open the HTML file in your browser

 ### Contribution ###

-* Dunno yet
+* Fork the repo, Make changes and send a pull request.

 ### Who do I talk to? ###